 Are you the one who always needs that extra spoon of sugar in your daily morning coffee?
 Do you often pack your bags with those yummy looking desserts whenever you go for shopping?
-If the answers to these above mentioned questions are yes, then you must read this article as here My22BMI has come up with an untold story of sugar.
+If the answers to these above-mentioned questions are yes, then you must read this article as here My22BMI has come up with an untold story of sugar.
 Is sugar healthy?

-Now-a-days you can find sugar in almost everything starting from packaged juices to breakfast smoothies.
+Nowadays you can find sugar in almost everything starting from packaged juices to breakfast smoothies.
 Many people these days depend on easy to make breakfast or snack options.
-Most of them contains pretty large amount of sugar.
+Most of them contain a pretty large amount of sugar.
 Sugar not only seems to make food tastier but also helps in increasing its shelf life.
-But that is just the tip of the ice berg.
-Sugar has multiple negative effects on human body and based on that some scientists even referred it as a sweet poison.
+But that is just the tip of the iceberg.
+Sugar has multiple negative effects on the human body and based on that some scientists even referred to it as a sweet poison.

 - If one teaspoonful of sugar can produce 2g of fat, then just think about the muffin or ice cream you ate today!
 Cutting down on your sugar intake can actually help you to keep your calorie intake under control easily.

 - It is always suggested to avoid sugar for diabetic, but did you know that sugar is an indirect cause of diabetes?
 Eating too much sugar can lead to obesity which increases the risk of type two diabetes mellitus.

 - Studies have shown that a diet high in complex carbohydrates and low glycemic index foods helps to reduce acne compared to a diet high in simple carbohydrates and high glycemic index foods.

-Apart from these major issues, sugar is also associated with depression, energy fluctuation, fatty liver, increased risk of renal disease, dental issues, increased risk of gout development, declined cognition etc.
+Apart from these major issues, sugar is also associated with depression, energy fluctuation, fatty liver, increased risk of renal disease, dental issues, increased risk of gout development, declined cognition, etc.

 Is it safe to consume natural sugar?

-Zero Calorie Sweeteners: Do we reommend?
+Zero Calorie Sweeteners: Do we recommend?